Research Awards

 The German Young Researcher Award on Gambling Research

-Once a year, a “German Young Researcher Award on Gambling Research” will be awarded, which with
+Once a year, up to threeGerman Young Researcher Awards on Gambling Research” are awarded, each with

 EUR 30,000,-